fomightez/sequencework/hhsuite3-utilities/README.md

 ```
 df = hhsuite3_results_to_df("results_file.hhr")
 ```
-See [here](????) and for notebooks demonstrating use within a Jupyter notebook; click `luanch binder` to launch the notebooks from there.
+See [here](https://github.com/fomightez/hhsuite3-binder) for notebooks demonstrating use within a Jupyter notebook; click `launch binder` to launch a session that will allow you to us the notebooks from there.

 Related